 - Do your symptoms begin shortly after taking any medications?
 If so, which medications?

 - Do you have any allergies, and do you take any allergy medicine?

 - Have you ever had food get stuck in your throat after swallowing?

 - Do you ever have food come back up after swallowing?

 - Do you have a family history of gastrointestinal problems?

 What you can do in the meantime

-If you suspect that your symptoms are related to a prescription medication, don't stop taking the drug without first talking to your doctor.
-If possible, limit the use of over-the-counter medications that could be causing problems.
-When you take pills, drink a glass of water and avoid lying down immediately afterward.
+If you suspect that your symptoms are related to a prescription medicine, don't stop taking the medicine without first talking to your health care provider.
+If possible, limit the use of nonprescription medications that could be causing problems.
+When you take pills, drink a glass of water and don't lie down immediately afterward.